tryphe/trader/README.md

 Running the daemon
 ------------------
-1. Sessionize traderd so it stays running: `setsid ./traderd`
+Sessionize traderd so it stays running: `setsid ./traderd`

-Now you can access each daemon with a simple command, eg. Poloniex: `poloniex getbalances`

 Config directory
 ----------------